rbmk-project/rbmk/cmd/rbmk/internal/dig/README.txt

     - CNAME: resolves the canonical name of a domain name;

-    - HTTPS: resolves the ALPNs and possibly IP address associaed with a domain name;
+    - HTTPS: resolves the ALPNs and possibly IP address associated with a domain name;

     - MX: resolves the mail exchange servers associated with a domain name;

-    - NS: resolves the name servers associated with a domain name;
+    - NS: resolves the name servers associated with a domain name.

+If you specify `TYPE` multiple times, we emit a warning and use the last one.

 We currently support the following command line flags: